 In return for this financial assistance, award recipients will be invited to commit to a specified period of service with Ochsner Health upon their graduation.
 Ochsner Health, the largest employer in Louisiana and one of the nation's top-ranked hospitals, offers a unique opportunity for scholars to contribute to their healthcare community.

-Every semester of pay received is a 6 month full-time work commitment with Ochsner.
+Every semester of pay received is a 6 month Full-Time work commitment with Ochsner.

 In the event that a Scholar leaves their employment with Ochsner before fulfilling their commitment, they will also be required to reimburse the entire amount received as an Ochsner Scholar.